 Janelle Dwyer

-Janelle was inspired to become a lawyer in part through her early studies of post-colonial literature.
+Janelle was inspired to become a lawyer in part through her early studies of post-colonial and critical race theories.
 As a member of the Splatsin First Nation and a business lawyer at Mandell Pinder LLP, Janelle has been proudly serving the First Nations with her impressive volume of work and subject matter expertise since 2000.

-Janelle regularly advises on land transactions both on- and off-reserve, including land acquisitions, developments on and management of reserve land, and additions to reserve.
-Her practice includes setting up or re-designing corporate entities such as partnerships, corporations, and trusts.
-She also works closely with First Nations on business and governance issues, including drafting regulations, constitutions, bylaws and policies.
-Janelle negotiates on behalf of First Nations with private companies and the Crown, and drafts and advises on all types of Crown and commercial arrangements, such as impact benefit agreements, government to government agreements, and asset and share purchase agreements.
+Janelle retired from the partnership in 2025 and became senior counsel to the firm.
+In this new role, she continues to advise on land transactions both on- and off-reserve, including land acquisitions, developments on and management of reserve land.
+Her past practice has included setting up and re-designing corporate entities such as partnerships, corporations, and trusts.
+She also has spent many years working closely with First Nations on business and governance issues, including drafting regulations, laws and policies.
+Janelle has negotiated on behalf of First Nations with private companies and the Crown, and drafted and advised on all types of Crown and commercial arrangements, such as impact benefit agreements, government to government agreements, and asset and share purchase agreements.

-Janelle Dwyer was selected by her peers for inclusion in the 2022 and 2023 editions of The Best Lawyers in Canada™ in the field of Aboriginal Law / Indigenous Practice.
+Janelle Dwyer has been selected by her peers repeatedly in The Best Lawyers in Canada™ in the field of Aboriginal law / Indigenous Practice, including most recently for 2025.

 Legal Administrative Assistant